 Royal Holloway will have an orientation prior to the start of term.
 Royal Holloway will provide more details at a later date.

 Students should carefully read and review the course selection policies.
 The academic system at Royal Holloway is different than what students find at Boston College.
-Per semester, students at Royal Holloway must enroll in two units (total 4 classes, typically) and modules are less structured than courses at Boston College.
+Per semester, students at Royal Holloway must enroll in two units (typically 4 classes total per semester) and modules are less structured than courses at Boston College.
 Students are expected to do much more independent reading.
 Student’s grades will be based on a limited number of assignments.
 It is likely that ones grade will be based on one final exam or paper.

 Students should consult the host university’s course pages to review any course requirements, restrictions or limitations.
 Students should review and understand the information provided by the host university.